UniPrompt-CL: Sustainable Continual Learning in Medical AI with Unified Prompt Pools: Proposed Method

 \subsection{Motivation for Proposal and Integration of Prompt-Pool}

-In this section, we explain the motivation behind integrating the prompt pool and describe our proposed Integration of Prompt-Pool.
-Based on [19, 41], We hypothesized that, since medical images are acquired according to standardized protocols, prompts in PCL should be fine-tuned to capture highly similar information for optimal performance.
-To test this, we visualized the prompts.
-Figure~\ref{Figure2}.a shows this visualization: the brown dots in the top right correspond to prompts included in our Integration of Prompt-Pool, while the other colors represent prompts from each layer of OS-Prompt++.
-From this, we observed that although existing PCL methods learn similar information across layers, they do not achieve the expected fine-grained adjustment.
-Therefore, we enhance the prompt pool to enable such fine-tuning.
-Specifically, we integrate all layer-wise prompt pools to fully exploit inter-layer similarities, guiding the model to learn subtle distinctions as detailed in Section~4.2.
+\textbf{Motivation:} Prior studies~\cite{guan2021domain,kushol2023dsmri,cleland2023comparing} report that medical images are acquired under standardized protocols and that accurate diagnosis often depends on tracking subtle lesions.
+Motivated by these findings, we hypothesize that prompt learning for medical imaging should enable fine-grained adjustments.
+However, as analyzed in Fig.~\ref{figure3}.a, existing PCL methods tend to learn widely dispersed prompts, and layer-wise independent prompt pools can lead to inefficient use of limited prompt capacity due to cross-layer redundancy.
+To address this, we propose a unified prompt pool shared across all layers, which promotes efficient prompt utilization and maximizes fine-grained feature tracking throughout the hierarchical backbone.

-Having presented the motivation, we now detail the structure of the Integration of Prompt-Pool.
-As in Equation~(1), we use each layer’s [CLS] token embedding as the prompt query \(q_l\).
-Our prompt keys become \(k^m \in \mathbb{R}^{1 \times D}\) and prompt value vectors \(p^m \in \mathbb{R}^{1 \times D}\).
-Consequently, the prompt computation is modified as follows:
+\textbf{Method:} Having established the motivation, we now describe the structure of our Integration of Prompt-Pool.
+Following Equation~(1), we use the [CLS] token embedding of each layer as the prompt query $q_l$.
+The prompt keys are unified and defined as $k^m \in \mathbb{R}^{1 \times D}$, and the prompt value vectors are unified and defined as $p^m \in \mathbb{R}^{1 \times D}$.
+Consequently, the prompt computation is reformulated as follows:

-The resulting prompt \(\phi_l\) is then integrated into the layer transformation:
+The resulting prompt $\phi_l$ is then unified with the layer transformation: